 If you’ve ever looked for accounting software for professionals, you’ve definitely encountered QuickBooks.
-This article explores how to setup and use QuickBooks for your rental property accounting as well as if it is appropriate for landlords.
+This article explores how to setup and use QuickBooks for rental properties accounting as well as if it is appropriate for landlords.
 In addition, we’ll discuss its advantages and disadvantages in comparison to landlord-focused rental accounting software.

 How Can you Use QuickBooks for Rental Properties?